carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 - "Recognise how FAIR guidelines apply to metadata"
 keypoints:
 - "Metadata provides contextual information so that other people understand our data."
+- "Several community metadata standards exist."
-- "Metadata is key for data reuse."
+- "Metadata is key for data reuse and complying with FAIR guidelines."
 - "Metadata can be included as a standalone ReadMe.txt file or included as a header on a data file"
-output: html_notebook
-editor_options:
-  chunk_output_type: inline
 ---

 ## What is (or are) metadata?